monaco-ex/node-counterparty/Readme.md

 If starting a new project, I highly encourage you to take a look at the more modern modules.

 The API is equivalent to the API document [here](http://counterparty.io/docs/api/).
-The methods are exposed as lower camelcase methods on the `bitcoin.Client` object, or you may call the API directly using the `cmd` method.
+The methods are exposed as lower camelcase methods on the `counterparty.Client` object, or you may call the API directly using the `cmd` method.

 ## Install